Pass system (Canadian history): End of the pass system

 In the 1890s, First Nation farmers protested the pass system, and many Indian agents and farmer instructors sided with them.
 As a result, they were fired for their efforts to bring to light that First Nations were being required to get a permit to sell grain and other farm products.
 The pass system continued to be enforced until the 1940s, and in some cases into the 1950s.

-Objections to the policy were raised by the North-West Mounted Police (NWMP) in 1893, and Commissioner William Herchmer instructed police to request, not order, First Nations to go back to their reserves.
+Objections to the policy were raised by the NWMP in 1893, and Commissioner William Herchmer instructed police to request, not order, First Nations to go back to their reserves.
 Herchmer was aware that the pass system was not entrenched in law.
 Reed wrote in a June 14, 1893 letter that he disagreed strongly with Herchmer, saying it was preferable that the NWMP abstain from 'requesting' that First Nations return to their reserves, because it would draw their attention to the fact that the NWMP were "powerless to enforce" these requests.
 He said, "Had the order been kept quiet, the Indians might have remained for some time in ignorance, but as I have already seen references to it in the public press, no expectation of withholding it from them need now be entertained."

 The pass system was phased out after a July 11, 1941 letter was circulated to all local Indian agents by then Department of Mines and Resources Indian branch director, Harold McGill.
 The letter included orders for all passes to be sent to Ottawa for destruction.

-The pass system was formally repealed in 1951.